raspberrypilearning/music-maker/en/step_3.md

 title: My instrument only plays one note
 ---

 Add as many different colours as notes wanted.
-Sometimes when you have very similar shades of colour, it may recognize them as the same colour (and therefore play the same note).
+Sometimes when you have very similar shades of colour, it may recognise them as the same colour (and therefore play the same note).

 --- /collapse ---